JacksonKuo/blog/_posts/2026-5-3-security-approval-process.markdown

 * I need some context
 * I need some time to think about this
 * Can we document the options and what are the pro and cons for each?
 * Just because a executive is asking, doesn't mean they know the risk.
 Or even are opposed to a alternative that would address the risk.
-So when a dev says higher up executive wants this, take that with a grain of salt.
+So when a dev says a higher up executive wants this, take that with a grain of salt.
 * What is the actual business urgency?
 Will not approving this right now cause irreparable harm or end the company?
 If not, then it's okay to take some time to think about things
 * Is this a nice to have?
 What is the pain level here that devs are struggling with?
 For example, are dev complaining about something that they've already been doing for months?
 Are they willing to wait for additional tooling to be created to address the risk before the change is approved?
 * Lastly, a manager of mine once said: it's not on security to accept risk.
 It's on the business to determine how much risk they're willing to accept.
-Any risk that needs to be accepted, then needs to be signed-off by leadership
+Any risk that needs to be accepted, is ultimately held by leadership and they choose to signed-off or not sign-off on risk